ddolab/computing-resources-guide/README.md

 Although you can use the terminal to move files to and from MSI, it is recommended to use softwares like WinSCP (for Windows) and FileZilla (for Linux and Mac) with user-friendly GUIs.
 More information on these can be found [here](https://www.msi.umn.edu/support/faq/how-do-i-transfer-data-between-mac-or-windows-computer-and-msi-unix-computers).

 If you are not on the University of Minnesota network, you will need to use the University's VPN to access MSI.
 More information on that can be found [here](https://it.umn.edu/services-technologies/virtual-private-network-vpn).

+<a name="connecting-to-MSI-vscode"></a>
+### Using VS code
+If using VS code as the code editor, you can connect VS code to MSI by following this YouTube video [here](https://www.youtube.com/watch?v=MDEPVs5uSp8).
+Follow the video instructions and download the required extensions.
+When setting up the ssh path, use `ssh X500@cluster-name.msi.umn.edu`.

+You can transfer files and folders by dragging them between your local and MSI workspace, but VS Code generates one prompt for each file or folder download.
+In this case, you might find WinSCP or FileZilla more convenient.

 <a name="modules"></a>
 ## What are modules on MSI?